 Bullying can be defined as repeated aggression - whether it be verbal, psychological or physical - that is conducted by an individual or group against others.
 Bullying behaviour when perpetrated by adults, rather than children, could be regarded as physical or emotional abuse.
 However, other major forms of child abuse, such as neglect and sexual abuse, are not normally comprehended by the term 'bullying'.
-Serious instances of bullying behaviour should be referred to the HSE Children and Family Services.
+Serious instances of bullying behaviour should be referred to Tusla.

-APPENDIX TWO: Guidance on responding to disclosure of abuse
+APPENDIX 2: Guidance on responding to disclosure of abuse